cyniphile/blog/_posts/2021-12-1-biology-rust.md

 ![]({{ site.baseurl }}/images/biology-rust/2021-11-12-09-40-15.png)

-This time I don't have to add the catch-all `_ => panic!("Non-DNA base \"{}\" found.", base)` case because the compiler knows there can only be 4 different `DnaNucleotide` variants, and I've properly handled all of them.
+This time I don't have to add the catch-all `_ => panic!("Non-DNA base \"{}\" found.", base)` case because the compiler knows there can only be four different `DnaNucleotide` variants, and I've properly handled all of them.
 While this example might seem trivial, what about, say, a function from codons to amino acids?
 If I forget or duplicate one of the $4^3$ codons (like I did below), the compiler tells us!

 ![]({{ site.baseurl }}/images/biology-rust/2021-11-12-09-49-10.png)
 Note in this example I've made use of `RnaNucleotide` and `AminoAcid` enums that I defined [elsewhere in the code](https://github.com/cyniphile/rosalind/blob/main/bio-lib-algebraic-rs/src/lib.rs).